University of Maine Graduate and Professional Center

 The Maine Center delivers integration and innovation: Professionals and business leaders must work with teams and across disciplines to advance projects and pursue opportunities.
 Graduate and professional education must deliver the same integration to meet the needs of employers and serve students seeking to upgrade their skills and opportunities for career and leadership development.

-The Maine Center continues to perform: The $55 million investment in the University of Maine Graduate & Professional Center follows on prior gifts from the Harold Alfond Foundation to advance curriculum innovation, real-world relevance, and stronger connections among educators and employers.
-The work is already underway and is being led by Maine Center Venture CEO Terry Sutton.
+The Maine Graduate and Professional Center continues to perform: The $55 million investment in the University of Maine Graduate & Professional Center follows on prior gifts from the Harold Alfond Foundation to advance curriculum innovation, real-world relevance, and stronger connections among educators and employers.

-The Maine Center is building: The UMS Transforms Maine Center initiative is being led by Maine Law Dean Leigh Saufley (lead), USM President Glenn Cummings (co-lead) and UMaine School of Business Dean Faye Gilbert.
-With focused coordination, they will work with the team at Maine Center Ventures, faculty, donors, and workforce partners to build a global brand and reach for University of Maine System graduate business, law, and policy, along with engineering, computing, and information sciences.
-These programs will come together in a new state-of-the-art building in Portland that, by design, will strengthen connections throughout Maine and its higher education community.
+The Maine Graduate and Professional Center is building: The UMS TRANSFORMS Maine Center initiative is being led by Maine Law President and Dean Leigh Saufley (lead), USM President Jacqueline Edmondson (co-lead) and UMaine School of Business Executive Dean Jason Harkins.
+With focused coordination, they work with the team at Maine Center Ventures, faculty, donors, and workforce partners to build a global brand and reach for University of Maine System graduate business, law, and policy, along with engineering, computing, and information sciences.
+These programs come together in a new state-of-the-art building in Portland that, by design, will strengthen connections throughout Maine and its higher education community.

 New UMaine program offers leadership training to executives statewide